Fruits of the City

 Who we are

-Fruits of the City aims to capture fresh fruit that would otherwise go to waste and redistribute it to those in need.
-Since 2009 we have partnered with Second Harvest Heartland to glean over 110,000 pounds of fruit from trees in local orchards and nearby backyards.
+Fruits of the City captures fresh fruit that would otherwise go to waste and redistributes it to those in need.
+The program matches trained volunteer gleaners with registered fruit tree owners in the 7-county Twin Cities area.
+In 2013, over 500 volunteers assisted Fruits of the City in harvesting 127,000 pounds of fruit for 30+ local food shelves.
+Since 2009 we have partnered with Second Harvest Heartland to glean over 236,000 pounds of fruit from trees in local orchards and nearby backyards.

 How to get involved